Editorial Guide

 Pack from your routine, not from a travel fantasy.
 Put the products you used this morning on the counter: toothpaste, deodorant, soap, shampoo, conditioner, sunscreen, lip balm, and any skin-care products you genuinely use.
 Then decide which ones need a travel format.

-If a product is essential, bring the tested product.
+The worst time to discover a deodorant rash, gritty toothpaste, or waxy shampoo bar is during a trip, so test personal-care products at home first.
+If a product is essential, bring the tested product you already trust.
 If a product is optional, consider leaving it home.
-Travel is not the best time to test a new deodorant, strong fragrance, toothpaste texture, or sunscreen formula unless you have a backup.
+Travel is not the best time to try a new deodorant, strong fragrance, toothpaste texture, or sunscreen formula unless you have a backup.

 Toiletry kit by trip type